-Purpose: To inform professionals about A.A.-what we are, where we are, what we can do and what we cannot do.
-The CPC committee attempts to establish better communication between A.A.s and professionals, and to find ways of cooperating without affiliating.
+Purpose: To inform professionals about AA-what we are, where we are, what we can do and what we cannot do.
+The CPC Committee attempts to establish better communication between AA's and professionals, and to find ways of cooperating without affiliating.

-- Provides staffing and literature for exhibition at professional meetings, as requested by G.S.O. - Works closely with the corresponding intergroup committees and G.S.O. - Contacts professionals that work with alcoholics to give presentations. - Coordinates distribution and training of CPC materials from G.S.O.
+- Provides staffing and literature for exhibition at professional meetings, as requested by GSO. - Works closely with the corresponding intergroup committees and GSO. - Contacts professionals that work with alcoholics to give presentations. - Coordinates distribution and training of CPC materials from GSO. - Discuss existing conference agenda items for the Finance Committee of the General Service conference to inform the Area Delegate prior to the Genera.
+Service Conference. - Encourages the creation of new Conference Agenda items (i.e motions) for discussion and presents them at the Fall Assembly.

-Membership is open to any A.A. member willing to be of service.
+Membership is open to any AA member willing to be of service.